Chevrotain/chevrotain/readme.md

 ## Compatibility

-Chevrotain should run on any modern JavaScript ES5.1 runtime.
+Chevrotain runs on any modern JavaScript ES5.1 runtime.

 -   The CI build runs the tests under: